Fort Halstead: Dstl and QinetiQ

 Following the split of DERA in 2001 into QinetiQ and Dstl, the Fort Halstead site was retained by QinetiQ who leased part of it back to Dstl.
 Its most recent principal functions have been research, test, evaluation and forensic analysis into explosives, and the site's explosives laboratory was again used in the investigation following the attempted 21 July 2005 London bombings.
 The facility has been the largest employer in the Sevenoaks district, with 1,300 personnel working on the site in 2000.

 In March 2006, QinetiQ sold the Fort Halstead site to Armstrong Kent LLP for an undisclosed sum, remaining on-site as a tenant.
 In June 2011, Dstl announced that its facilities at Fort Halstead were to close following a review of operations at the site, although delays in building new facilities at Porton Down has meant Dstl finally left in October 2022 (taking eleven rather than the planned five years).

 In 2017, Armstrong Kent sold the site to Merseyside Pension Fund.
-Current plans are for a mixed-use regeneration, with 450 new homes and a business campus, including QinetiQ.
+In 2023 Sevenoaks District Council granted permission for 635 houses on the site.